ezechukwu69/url_auth_web/README.md

     // set the text of page equal to a path to a page in your app
   </script>
 </p>

+N/B: You can ignore this step and configure the redirect from your server
 ```

 ---